Zmmyslony/vector_slicer/README.md

 * **filled_matrices** - contains information about how many times was each pixel fixed for the first (best) seed.
 * **logs** - Bayesopt logs used for debugging.
 * **optimisation_save** - Bayesopt optimisation progress for re-optimisation or optimisation monitoring.
+* **used_seeds** - list of coordinates of seeds used for propagation of paths in the best numerical seed.
 ***

 ## Funding